-YEAR 13 AUTUMN AND SPRING TERM: PREPARING FOR INTERVIEWS AND ASSESSMENT ACTIVITIES
+YEAR 13 SPRING AND SUMMER TERMS: PREPARING FOR INTERVIEWS AND ASSESSMENT ACTIVITIES

 The recruitment process for an apprenticeship can be lengthy, involving various stages such as an application form, psychometric tests, an assessment day and an interview.
 The assessment process can take anything from a few hours to a few days to complete, depending on the employer and nature of the job vacancy.
-HOP has produced a quick reference guide to Getting Assessment Centre Ready.

 The Springpod podcast series Clicking Apply takes a deep dive into the recruitment process after an applicant applies for an apprenticeship and provides helpful advice for students around what to expect.
-Top Tips for a Virtual Assessment Centre, \(\overline{\chi{\sigma}}\) also from Springpod, is also a useful resource.
+Top Tips for a Virtual Assessment Centre, S also from Springpod, is also a useful resource.